luciamayorf/Phasing_and_imputation/README.md

 ### Phase using SHAPEIT4

 The data is now ready to be phased using SHAPEIT4.
-To do so in parallel, I used a custom made script [chr_vcf_shapeit.sh](https://github.com/luciamayorf/Phasing_and_imputation/blob/main/scripts/phasing/chr_vcf_shapeit.sh) that runs SHAPEIT4 for each chromosome, zipping the file and indexing it (necessary to run SHAPEIT4).
+To do so in parallel, I used a custom made script [chr_vcf_shapeit.sh](https://github.com/luciamayorf/Phasing_and_imputation/blob/main/scripts/phasing/chr_vcf_shapeit.sh) <input_vcf>, that runs SHAPEIT4 for each chromosome, zipping the file and indexing it (necessary to run SHAPEIT4).
 MCMC iterations were set to "10b,1p,1b,1p,1b,1p,1b,1p,10m" as suggested by the SHAPEIT4 manual.

 ```bash
 for input_vcf in $(ls /mnt/lustre/hsm/nlsas/notape/home/csic/ebd/jgl/lynx_genome/lynx_data/mLynPar1.2_ref_vcfs/novogene_lp_sept23/chr_vcfs/*_ps.vcf); do